Eric-Yan-742/Obsidian/LeetCode/Sliding Window.md

-Sliding window is the  most powerful for substring.
+- Sliding window is the  most powerful for substring.
 When it comes to subsequence, sliding window is no longer useful.

-Window uses left closed right open `[left, right)`
+- Window uses left closed right open `[left, right)`
-1. Number of substrings/subarrays
-    1. `atMost(k) - atMost(k - 1)`
-    2. shift end until [start, end] is not qualified
-    3. Then shift start until [start, end] is qualified

 ---

 # Minimum length substrings/subarrays

 1. shift end until the window is qualified.
 (Expand the window)
 2. Then shift start until the window is not qualified.
-(Shrink the window)
-3. Record minimum length while shifting start
+(Shrink the window).
+Record the answer as you shrink the window.

 ```cpp
 int left = 0, right = 0;